Background pattern

 ZUANTRIP is not indicated for use in women.

 In men, abnormal ejaculation (ejaculation disorders) has been detected.
-This means that semen does not leave the body through the urethra, but rather goes into the bladder (retrograde ejaculation) or the volume of ejaculation is reduced or absent (inability to ejaculate).
+This means that semen does not leave the body through the urethra but instead goes into the bladder (retrograde ejaculation) or that the volume of ejaculation is reduced or absent (inability to ejaculate).

-There is no information on the effects of ZUANTRIP on the ability to drive and operate machinery.
-You should be aware that ZUANTRIP causes dizziness and fainting.
-Only drive or operate machinery if you feel well.
+There is no information on the effects of ZUANTRIP on the ability to drive and use machines.
+You should keep in mind that ZUANTRIP causes dizziness and fainting.
+Only drive or operate machines if you feel well.

 ZUANTRIP 0.4 mg contains sodium: